 Standing out in a competitive market is only possible if you use your creativity to bring innovation in products and services.
 Reevaluating and reviewing your products and service offers on a periodic basis is the key to sustain the market and to win a bigger segment of the market.
 It has been seen that companies that acquire users faster in an emerging market are the ones who actually bring innovation.

-In order to stay competitive, you must have to keep a close eye on competitors activities, along with reevaluating your own products and services, i.e. what they are doing and how they are doing stuff.
+In order to stay competitive, you must have to keep a close eye on competitors activities and do a periodic competitor analysis along with reevaluating your own products and services, i.e. what they are doing and how they are doing stuff.

 Remember, there’s no product or service which is 100% perfect, including yours and so there’s always room for improvement.